Azure/bicep-types-az/generated/domainservices/microsoft.aad/2021-05-01/types.md

 ## DomainSecuritySettings
 ### Properties
-* **kerberosArmoring**: 'Disabled' | 'Enabled': A flag to determine whether or not KerberosArmoring is enabled or disabled.
+* **kerberosArmoring**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not KerberosArmoring is enabled or disabled.
-* **kerberosRc4Encryption**: 'Disabled' | 'Enabled': A flag to determine whether or not KerberosRc4Encryption is enabled or disabled.
+* **kerberosRc4Encryption**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not KerberosRc4Encryption is enabled or disabled.
-* **ntlmV1**: 'Disabled' | 'Enabled': A flag to determine whether or not NtlmV1 is enabled or disabled.
+* **ntlmV1**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not NtlmV1 is enabled or disabled.
-* **syncKerberosPasswords**: 'Disabled' | 'Enabled': A flag to determine whether or not SyncKerberosPasswords is enabled or disabled.
+* **syncKerberosPasswords**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not SyncKerberosPasswords is enabled or disabled.
-* **syncNtlmPasswords**: 'Disabled' | 'Enabled': A flag to determine whether or not SyncNtlmPasswords is enabled or disabled.
+* **syncNtlmPasswords**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not SyncNtlmPasswords is enabled or disabled.
-* **syncOnPremPasswords**: 'Disabled' | 'Enabled': A flag to determine whether or not SyncOnPremPasswords is enabled or disabled.
+* **syncOnPremPasswords**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not SyncOnPremPasswords is enabled or disabled.
-* **tlsV1**: 'Disabled' | 'Enabled': A flag to determine whether or not TlsV1 is enabled or disabled.
+* **tlsV1**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not TlsV1 is enabled or disabled.

 ## LdapsSettings
 ### Properties
 * **certificateNotAfter**: string (ReadOnly): NotAfter DateTime of configure ldaps certificate.
 * **certificateThumbprint**: string (ReadOnly): Thumbprint of configure ldaps certificate.
-* **externalAccess**: 'Disabled' | 'Enabled': A flag to determine whether or not Secure LDAP access over the internet is enabled or disabled.
+* **externalAccess**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not Secure LDAP access over the internet is enabled or disabled.
-* **ldaps**: 'Disabled' | 'Enabled': A flag to determine whether or not Secure LDAP is enabled or disabled.
+* **ldaps**: 'Disabled' | 'Enabled' | string: A flag to determine whether or not Secure LDAP is enabled or disabled.
 * **pfxCertificate**: string: The certificate required to configure Secure LDAP.
 The parameter passed here should be a base64encoded representation of the certificate pfx file.
 * **pfxCertificatePassword**: string: The password to decrypt the provided Secure LDAP certificate pfx file.
 * **publicCertificate**: string (ReadOnly): Public certificate used to configure secure ldap.